 PRé acting as Technical Helpdesk for the testing of Environmental Footprint rules

 PRé has been selected to act as Technical Helpdesk for the European Commission's 3-year pilot project that aims to define Environmental Footprint Rules.
 These rules contribute to LCA methodologies that compare similar products and organizations.

 Launch of the three-year pilot phase for testing of Environmental Footprint rules

-The European Commission developed two Life Cycle Assessment based methodologies: Product Environmental Footprint (PEF) and Organisation Environmental Footprint (OEF).
+The European Commission developed two life cycle assessment-based methodologies: Product Environmental Footprint (PEF) and Organisation Environmental Footprint (OEF).
 They could potentially allow for the comparison of similar products and organizations and, as a result, be applied in the market as a tool to differentiate products and organizations.
 Comparison is only possible however if PEF Category Rules (PEFCRs) or OEF Sector Rules (OEFSRs) are developed.
 The development of the first PEFCRs and OEFSRs will take place in the framework of a three-year testing period by volunteering organizations.

 Objectives of the Environmental Footprint pilot phase